 - focus on eating low-fat foods that balance protein, carbohydrates, and fruits and vegetables

 - drink plenty of fluids

-- vaginal soreness if you had a tear during delivery
+- vaginal soreness f you had a tear during delivery

-- urination problems, such as pain or a frequent urge to urinate
+- urination problems like pain or a frequent urge to urinate

 - discharge, including small blood clots